233deepak/k-share-backend/README.md

 What Do I Do Next?
 ------------------

-If you have checked out a local copy of your repository you can start making changes to the sample code.
-We suggest making a small change to index.py first, so you can see how changes pushed to your project's repository are automatically picked up by your project pipeline and deployed to AWS Lambda and Amazon API Gateway.
-(You can watch the pipeline progress on your AWS CodeStar project dashboard.)
-Once you've seen how that works, start developing your own code, and have fun!
+If you have checked out a local copy of your repository you can start with the following things to start Running this project locally

-To run your tests locally, go to the root directory of the sample code and run the `mvn clean compile test` command, which AWS CodeBuild also runs through your `buildspec.yml` file.

-To test your new code during the release process, modify the existing tests or add tests to the tests directory.
-AWS CodeBuild will run the tests during the build stage of your project pipeline.
-You can find the test results in the AWS CodeBuild console.
+* Install docker locally following https://store.docker.com/editions/community/docker-ce-desktop-mac
+* Setup SAM-Local for your eclipse by following https://aws.amazon.com/blogs/developer/aws-toolkit-for-eclipse-locally-debug-your-lambda-functions-and-api-gateway/
+* Install dynamodb locally by following https://hub.docker.com/r/amazon/dynamodb-local/
+* Follow instruction here  https://aws.amazon.com/blogs/developer/aws-toolkit-for-eclipse-locally-debug-your-lambda-functions-and-api-gateway/ . to run and debug rest endpoints locally.

 Learn more about Maven's [Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).